5 Relationship Checkpoints for Trauma-Informed Fitness Coaching (Part 1 of 5)

 • Do we have shared interests?

-• Are they currently working with a medical privider I’d like to learn from or collaborate with?
+• Are they currently working with a medical provider I’d like to learn from or collaborate with?

 • Do I feel at ease around them?